Job Insights Glossary

 from the top 50 US cities (based on population).
 Sub locations represent the number of all the cities found when grouping and counting unique job locations, including the search location city.
 You can see an example of this by clicking a State on the Listings by State map and viewing the list of cities.

 Top job categories based on the number of listings for the domain and selected search location.

 Cities with the largest share of job listings based on searches conducted from the selected search location.
 Clicking the city name launches the Keyword Performance report for that search location.

-The Top Competitors list rates job boards based on number of listings.
-The list includes competitor domain (with a link to their domain overview report for additional insights), number of job listings, estimated cost of advertising and estimated search traffic.
+The Top Competitors list rates job boards based on a number of listings.
+The list includes competitor domain (with a link to their domain overview report for additional insights), a number of job listings, estimated cost of advertising, and estimated search traffic.

 Top Job Boards - Total Listings Graph

 The Top Job Boards by Total Listings graph displays the job boards with the highest number of listings in the Google for Jobs